MikaVirkkunen/architecture-center/docs/anti-patterns/synchronous-io/index.md

 }
 ```

-Now calling code can `await` the wrapper.
+Now the calling code can await on the wrapper:

 ```csharp
 // Invoke the asynchronous wrapper using a task